markkolich/blog/content/entries/a-new-blog-platform-backed-by-github-twitter-bootstrap-and-curacao.md

 CacheDirLength 2
 ```

-A RAM disk is a filesystem mounted in volatile memory &mdash; access to files and resources cached in a RAM disk is significantly faster than hitting spinning platters.
-The goal being that common requests for static resources and other content that rarely change will usually not hit application code.
-Instead, they would be fresh in the cache and served up accordingly.
+A RAM disk is a filesystem mounted in volatile memory &mdash; access to files and resources cached in a RAM disk is almost always significantly faster than hitting a spinning disk platter.
+The goal here being that common requests for static resources, and other content that rarely changes, will usually not hit application code.
+Instead, they would be fresh in the cache.

 ### This blog, and all its content, is open source